Do you believe in Santa Claus?

 Do you still believe all that you did then?

+No?
 So what changed?
-Well, you grew up (a little).
-As a small child, you believed what adults told you; it made you feel safe, and let’s face it, you had nothing else to go on.
+Well, you grew up, didn´t you? (a little) As a small child, you believed what adults told you; it made you feel safe, and let’s face it, you had nothing else to go on.
 Anyway, why would they lie?

 Around the age of seven (give or take), you started to think for yourself and ask questions.
 It made little sense your house had no chimney for him to come down or that he could deliver presents to every boy and girl in just one night, did it?